Norway’s West: Fjords, Mountains, and Bergen

 The adjacent tower dates back to the same period.
 Its simple design favored security over comfort.
 It was basically four stout rooms stacked atop each other.
 This was the chapel.

-The Hanseatic League was an alliance of cities in Northern Europe that stretched from London to Russia.
+The Hanseatic League was an alliance of cities stretching across northern Europe from London to Russia.
 They worked together for freer, safer, and more profitable trade in an age before modern states could provide a reliable environment for business.
 German merchants basically ran Bergen's trade for 400 years.
-In the 1500s, Bergen was essentially a Germanic city — a community of 2,000 workaholic merchants — surrounded, and supported by about 5,000 Norwegians.
+In the 1500s, Bergen was essentially a Germanic community of 2,000 workaholic merchants surrounded and supported by 5,000 Norwegians.

 The Hanseatic Museum stands on the edge of the wharf.
 With creaky wooden interiors and maritime hardware, it helps you envision the economy that made Bergen.

-It was all about this fish.
-Cod — a form of protein that could be dried, preserved, and shipped anywhere.
-Bergen was the point where cod from the north met traders from the rest of Europe.
+It was all about this fish: cod — a form of protein that could be dried, preserved, and shipped anywhere.
+Bergen is the place where cod from the north met traders from the rest of Europe.
 The Norwegians were the good fishermen.
 The Germans were the good merchants.
-They needed each other and Bergen is where they met.
+They needed each other, and Bergen is where they met.

-Rooms upstairs — with hundred year old cod hanging from the ceilings — take you back to the 1700s.
-It was an all male society with strict rules and a focus on business.
-Because of the ever-present danger of fire, it was generally dark and cold.
-People slept cozy-as-they-could in cramped cupboard beds.
+Rooms upstairs — with hundred-year-old cod hanging from the ceilings — take you back to the 1700s.
+It was an all-male society with strict rules and a focus on business.
+Because of the ever-present danger of fire, it was generally cold and dark.
+People slept cozy as they could in cramped cupboard beds.
 While there was hardly room for company, this bunk came with a pinup girl.

 Bryggen's wooden core is made of long rows of planky warehouses leaning haphazardly across narrow alleys.
-It's burned down and been rebuilt several times and it's now touristy and filled with shops and galleries.
+It's burned down and been rebuilt several times, and it's now touristy and full of shops and galleries.
 Still, strolling here, you can appreciate the heritage.

 A park-like esplanade leads to the national theater.
 Fountains celebrating cultural icons provide popular meeting places.
 In the late 19th century, Norway's greatest artists and musicians called Bergen home.
-This fountain is dedicated to the beloved violinist, Olle Bull.
+This fountain is dedicated to the beloved violinist Ole Bull.

-Touring his home takes you back to the Romantic age when Grieg was a major player among European composers.
-Guides explain how Greig and his wife entertained cultural big shots who traveled from all corners to visit this Norwegian musical genius.
+Touring his home takes you back to the Romantic Age, when Grieg was a major player among European composers.
+Guides explain how Grieg and his wife entertained cultural big shots who traveled from all corners to visit this Norwegian musical genius.

-Today, in the adjacent concert hall, visitors gather to enjoy performances by local musicians.
+Today, in the one-with-nature concert hall, visitors drop in to midday performances by local musicians.
 With a setting like this, Grieg fans become tuned into nature and nature lovers become tuned in to Grieg.

-And Grieg's music captures that rich and poignant mix of nature and culture that is so uniquely Norwegian. [beauty sequence]
+And Grieg's music captures that rich and poignant mix of nature and culture that's so uniquely Norwegian.